 - …and my various weight-loss programs…

 Finally I achieved a level beyond all these phases & fashionable trends – as I said before: delicious & simple & fast & foolproof – always driven by my tight time management.
-I do w/o any fancy dishes needing half a dozen extraordinary ingredients & lots of hours for preparation in favor of “fresh” comfort food made from the scratch to be enjoyed with family & friends.
+I do w/o any fancy dishes needing about a dozen extraordinary ingredients & lots of hours for preparation in favor of “fresh” comfort food made from the scratch to be enjoyed with family & friends.
 (I also discovered that there are – more expensive – convenience products w/o lots of chemical stuff we don’t need!)

 When roaming my cookbook shelves & my notes (mainly articles with recipes ripped out of magazines & lots of handwritten memos) to prepare myself for launching a food blog, however, I realized that I’d need to do some serious (re)testing & some also serious documentation…